StephenGriffies/StephenGriffies.github.io/_pages/aspirations.md

-The position is within a vibrant group of theoretical, numerical, and observational ocean and climate physicists, biogeochemists, and engineers at LOCEAN, along with a community of 40-50 graduate students and postdos.
+The position is within a vibrant group of theoretical, numerical, and observational ocean and climate physicists, biogeochemists, and engineers at LOCEAN, along with a community of 40-50 graduate students and postdocs.
 LOCEAN is within the Sorbonne Universite and is located in the Latin Quarter of Paris, which offers a wealth of intellectual and cultural opportunities and exchanges.
 Furthermore, the postdoc is part of the broader NEMO community, which offers many opportunities to